whaakman/azure-docs.nl-nl/articles/data-factory/v1/data-factory-data-processing-using-batch.md

                                     null,
                                     null);

-           // Calculate method returns the number of occurrences of
+           // The Calculate method returns the number of occurrences of
-           // the search term (“Microsoft”) in each blob associated
+           // the search term "Microsoft" in each blob associated
            // with the data slice.
            //
-           // definition of the method is shown in the next step. output = Calculate(blobList, logger, folderPath, ref continuationToken, "Microsoft");
+           // The definition of the method is shown in the next step. output = Calculate(blobList, logger, folderPath, ref continuationToken, "Microsoft");

        } while (continuationToken != null);

-       // get the output dataset using the name of the dataset matched to a name in the Activity output collection.
+       // Get the output dataset by using the name of the dataset matched to a name in the Activity output collection.
        Dataset outputDataset = datasets.Single(dataset => dataset.Name == activity.Outputs.Single().Name);

        folderPath = GetFolderPath(outputDataset);

        logger.Write("Writing blob to the folder: {0}", folderPath);

-       // create a storage object for the output blob.
+       // Create a storage object for the output blob.
        CloudStorageAccount outputStorageAccount = CloudStorageAccount.Parse(connectionString);
-       // write the name of the file.
+       // Write the name of the file.
        Uri outputBlobUri = new Uri(outputStorageAccount.BlobEndpoint, folderPath + "/" + GetFileName(outputDataset));

        logger.Write("output blob URI: {0}", outputBlobUri.ToString());
-       // create a blob and upload the output text.
+       // Create a blob and upload the output text.
        CloudBlockBlob outputBlob = new CloudBlockBlob(outputBlobUri, outputStorageAccount.Credentials);
        logger.Write("Writing {0} to the output blob", output);
        outputBlob.UploadText(output);